 The Timeline floorplan contains a chronological axis, with nodes on it, with timestamps on the left and object cells to the right of the axis.
-The object (or event) card contains the title of the object (or event) along with key information that needs to be surfaced.
-These cards may be made tappable to allow the user to navigate to the object (or event) details.
+The object (or event) cell contains the title of the object (or event) along with other key information.
+These cells may be made tappable to allow the user to navigate to the object (or event) details.
 The different nodes next to the object cell indicate the state of the object – open, completed, start or end.

 A. Navigation Bar

 B. Timeline Start (Optional)

 Use one start node for the start of the timeline.

 C. Completed Object Cells

 The node in completed object cells has a check mark to indicate the status.
-The card background for completed objects is gray.
+The cell background for completed objects is gray.

 E. Upcoming Object Cells

-Upcoming Object Cards have with background and an empty node to indicate that they are not completed.
+Upcoming Object Cells have a different background color and an empty node to indicate that they are not completed.
 Their appearance will change when the status of the objects changes.

 F. Timeline End (Optional)